matthew-webber/retro-trader/README.md

 - `/api/data` - Returns a simple message.
 - `/api/random-stock` - Fetches a random stock's latest closing price along with previous closing prices using [yfinance](https://github.com/ranaroussi/yfinance).
+- `/api/calc` - Calculates profit or loss for a stock position based on ticker, purchase date, and share count.